OrbitalEnterprises/orbital-esi-proxy/README.md

 If you want to stand up your own proxy, you can do so on a relatively modest machine.
 The steps are:

 1. Obtain an EVE SSO OAuth client key and secret at the [EVE Developers site](https://developers.eveonline.com/).
+The callback URL for your key will depend on how you configure the proxy (see below).
+The proxy expects the callback URL to be `${enterprises.orbital.basepath}/${enterprises.orbital.appname}/api/ws/callback/eve`.
+If you follow the instructions below and use the defaults, then the callback URL will end up as `http://localhost:8080/esi-proxy/api/ws/callback/eve`.
 2. Create a database instance using your favorite JDBC and Hibernate compatible SQL database.
+By default, the proxy assumes you are using MySQL.
+You can change to a different database vendor by using the appropriate Hibernate JDBC connector and modifying the JDBC driver settings in `/src/main/resources/META-INF/persistence.xml`.
    You'll also need to create appropriate proxy tables on your database instance.
 This can be done in one of two ways:
    1. Create the tables using the sample_schema.sql file in the top level directory of this module.
 You may need to customize this file according to the format expected by your database vendor; or,
    2. Let Hibernate create tables for you as needed.
-This can be done by adding ```<property name="hibernate.hbm2ddl.auto" value="create"/>``` to your persistence.xml file.  **NOTE:** be careful with table name case if you develop on MySQL on both Windows and Linux (as I do).
+This can be done by adding `<property name="hibernate.hbm2ddl.auto" value="create"/>` to your persistence.xml file.
+      **NOTE:** be careful with table name case if you develop on MySQL on both Windows and Linux (as I do).
 Windows table names are case insensitive, but case matters on Linux.
       In order to make things work correctly, I set "lower_case_table_names = 1" in my.cnf on Linux MySQL.
-3. Follow the instructions below to create an proxy instance with access to your database instance.
+3. Follow the instructions below to create a proxy instance with access to your database instance.
 You'll want to verify authentication works correctly with EVE SSO Auth.
    You can find instructions for that on CCP's site [here](https://eveonline-third-party-documentation.readthedocs.io/en/latest/sso/index.html).

 If everything has worked up to this point, then you now have a complete standalone instance of the proxy.